 We will investigate your case

 If you or someone you love has been injured due to a defective medical device, you need to seek legal assistance as soon as possible.
-At the SMA Law Group, our qualified and experienced team understands that this type of product liability case can become complicated.
+At the SMT Legal, our qualified and experienced team understands that this type of product liability case can become complicated.
 We will investigate what happened and work to secure the compensation you deserve.
 This can include:

 - Cost of your current and future medical bills